avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

 Serving HTML
-So far in index.js weíre calling res.send and pass it a HTML string.
-Our code would look very confusing if we just placed our entire applicationís HTML there.
-Instead, weíre going to create a index.html file and serve it.
+So far in index.js we‚Äôre calling res.send and pass it a HTML string.
+Our code would look very confusing if we just placed our entire application‚Äôs HTML there.
+Instead, we‚Äôre going to create a index.html file and serve it.

-Letís refactor our route handler to use sendFile instead:
+Let‚Äôs refactor our route handler to use sendFile instead:

 app.get('/', function(req, res){